-3.17 The staff complement of the team is currently 3.8 FTE including the Internal Audit Manager who has a range of responsibilities including the management and supervision of the team, planning work, development of the service, servicing Committees, overseeing risk management, overseeing the work of a Corporate Investigations Officer and participating in the preparation of the annual governance statement.
-On the basis that all posts are filled, and allowing for overheads for holidays, training, administration and the like, some 792 working days are available to be allocated for the 2021/22 year.
-However given the need to maintain an agile response to issues relating to the pandemic and the impending vacancies in the Internal Audit Manager post and one of the Auditor posts (2 FTE), only 600 of these days have meantime been allocated.
-This may be ambitious depending on how long the vacancies are carried and the consequential 'knock on' impacts on the other members of the internal audit team.
-Any further proposed changes to the plan will be shared with the Committee.
+- 3.17 The staff complement of the team is currently 3.8 FTE, including the Internal Audit and Risk Manager who has a range of responsibilities including the management and supervision of the team, planning work, development of the service, servicing Committees, overseeing risk management, overseeing the work of a Corporate Investigations Officer and participating in the preparation of the annual governance statement.
+On the basis that all posts are filled and allowing for overheads for holidays, training, administration and the like, some 793 working days are available to be allocated for the 2022/23 year.
+This time is spread over a number of headings, principally audit projects but also work related to governance and risk management.
+However, recently the Internal Audit Service has been asked to also provide Business Continuity Support to the Council.
+It is anticipated that some additional staff resources will be provided, however this will require additional time for management and supervision. - 3.18 Priority areas have been determined by internal audit and are listed in Appendices 2 and 3. - 3.19 The Public Sector Internal Audit Standards requires the Audit and Risk Manager to consider whether or not the audit staffing resources are sufficient to meet the audit needs of the organisation, and where it is believed that the level of resources may impact adversely on the provision of the annual internal audit opinion, to draw that to the attention of the Committee.
+Demands on the Internal Audit Service have increased over a number of years, and it is expected this will continue.
+A review of the staffing establishment for the Internal Audit Service has recently been completed, and additional staff resources in the form of an Assistant Auditor have been agreed.
+It is hoped that this additional resource will be sufficient to meet the needs of the Council, Moray IJB and the Grampian Valuation Joint Board.

-- 3.18 Meantime, priority areas have been determined by internal audit and are listed in Appendices 2 and 3. - 3.19 The Public Sector Internal Audit Standards require the Internal Audit Manager to consider whether or not the audit staffing resources are sufficient to meet the audit needs of the organisation, and where it is believed that the level of resources may impact adversely on the provision of the annual internal audit opinion, to draw that to the attention of the Committee.
-The Internal Audit Manager vacancy should provide an opportunity to review the remit and staffing establishment for internal audit to ensure it remains fit for purpose going forward, and this is under consideration by management.
-Until this is completed, there is a risk the service may have insufficient capacity to meet the requirements placed upon it by the internal auditing standards. - 3.20 In considering the sufficiency of the audit coverage, Committee is reminded that the responsibility for developing and maintaining a sound control environment rests with management and not with Internal Audit.
+3.20 In considering the sufficiency of the audit coverage, Committee is reminded that the responsibility for developing and maintaining a sound control environment rests with management and not with Internal Audit.
 It should also be noted that Internal Audit is not the only scrutiny activity within the Council, with services challenged through other mechanisms including external inspection and performance management reporting.

-4 SUMMARY OF IMPLICATIONS
+4. SUMMARY OF IMPLICATIONS

-Corporate Plan and 10 Year Plan (Local Outcomes Improvement (a) Plan (LOIP))
+(a) Corporate Plan and 10 Year Plan (Local Outcomes Improvement Plan (LOIP))